 7. The Role of Children's Social Care Services

-Honour Based Violence places a child / young person at risk of Significant Harm therefore should initially be investigated under Section 47 Enquiries.
+Honour Based Abuse places a child / young person at risk of Significant Harm therefore should initially be investigated under Section 47 Enquiries.

 The strategy meeting / discussion should recognise the Police responsibility to initiate and undertake a criminal investigation as appropriate.